7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 - **Classification Task:**\
 We group the 7 scores of the RULA worksheet into three classes.
 This is done to get a more general insight into the ergonomics of a posture.
 The hypothesis was, that this would be a more robust approach, since the RULA scores are quite subjective and the classes are more general.
-The first class, we call it the "green" class, it describes a good posture, that can be kept for a long(er) period of time.
+The first class, we call it the "green" class, describes a good posture, that can be kept for a long(er) period of time.
 This class consists of RULA's score 1 and score 2.
 For the second class, we subsume the RULA scores 3 to 5.
-This class, we encode as "yellow" class and holds postures that should not be kept over longer periods of time.
+This class, encoded as "yellow" class, holds postures that should not be kept over longer periods of time.
-Finally, the "red" class signals that the posture should be changed soon, even better immediately.
+Finally, the "red" class signals that the posture should be changed soon, or immediately.
 It groups the RULA scores 6 and 7.

 With the tasks defined, we agreed on Neural Network architectures for the feature extraction.